iljah/hdintegrator/README.md

 To define your own integral you must write a program that will be called by hdintegrator.py for evaluating that intergral within a given volume and give that program as an argument to hdintegrator.py.
-For an example see e.g. the program in [integrands/N-sphere.py](integrands/N-sphere.py) which evaluates the integral for an N-dimensional sphere.
+For an example see e.g. the integrand [integrands/N-sphere.py](integrands/N-sphere.py) which evaluates the integral for an N-dimensional sphere.
 Communication between hdintegrator.py and integrands is handled via standard input and output in ASCII format.
 Each line given to the integrand by hdintegrator.py